Pick from a range of interesting facts and detailed information about Scotland and the Scottish people.

 Today, a passion for football is played out in villages, towns and cities across Scotland, where you’ll discover amateur through to world-beating professional matches, leagues, cups and championships.

 Olympic Games success

-And in 2014, Glasgow hosts the XX Commonwealth Games.
-Already the excitement is building for sports men and women – and spectators – with the opening of the Sir Chris Hoy Velodrome and a myriad of other work being carried out on athletics arenas, swimming complexes and mountain bike trails.
+This year, Glasgow hosts the XX Commonwealth Games.
+Excitement is in the air for sports men and women – and spectators – with the opening of the Sir Chris Hoy Velodrome and a myriad of other work being carried out on athletics arenas, swimming complexes and mountain bike trails.

 There is also a wealth of opportunities for Scotland’s people to become involved in sports.
 State-of-the-art facilities, such as at the Edinburgh International Climbing Arena at Ratho; a wide variety of dry slope and real snow ski centres, world-acclaimed mountain biking trails, excellent athletics complexes and Sport Scotland’s National Sailing Centre on the Isle of Cumbrae all combine to provide a sporting environment to rival many countries worldwide.

 More traditional Scottish sports, such as tossing the caber, hammer throwing, tug o’ war and cross-country running, are celebrated at more than 60 Scottish Highland Games events across the country every year.
 Bringing a host of fun for spectators and participants alike, the Highland Games are a major part of Scotland’s summer sporting agenda.

 The Scottish Government is committed to removing all barriers and encouraging people to take part in sporting activities at all levels.
 Find out more.